JamesTsay-12/blog-site/_posts/2025-07-30-Investing-is-Gambling-but-so-is-Life.md

 ## The Brain Science of Risk and Reward

-What drives people to invest taking on more traits of gambling?
+What drives people to invest taking on more traits of high risk gambling?

 Behavioral economics and neuroeconomics offer deep insight.
 According to prospect theory (Kahneman & Tversky), humans consistently **overweight small probabilities** (e.g. dream of hitting it big) and **underweight high-probability modest returns**.
 This is why "lottery stocks" or YOLO options seem exciting—even when they’re bad bets.